poqob/SimulationOfAnOperatingSystem/README.md

 - [Operating Systems: Three Easy Pieces](https://github.com/mfts/papermark) by Remzi H.
   Arpaci-Dusseau and Andrea C. Arpaci-Dusseau
 - [Operating Systems: From 0 to 1](https://github.com/mfts/papermark.git) by Tu, Do Hoang
-- [Operating Systems Development Series] by BrokenThorn Entertainment
-- [Writing a Simple Operating System from Scratch] by Nick Blundell

 ## Contributors